PacketQueue

 //

-// This module implements a widely configurable packet queue, which is suitable
+// Implements a configurable packet queue, which is suitable for use

-// among others, to be used in MAC protocols, traffic conditioning, and quality
+// in MAC protocols, traffic conditioning, and quality of services, among others.

-// of services.
+// from it on its output.
 This module can be used on its own, but it's also often supplemented

 // by additional queueing components such as servers, classifiers, schedulers,